vishalcloudyuga/dcos-docs/1.9/usage/service-discovery/load-balancing-vips/virtual-ip-addresses.md

 post_title: Using Virtual IP Addresses
 menu_order: 10
 ---
 DC/OS can map traffic from a single Virtual IP (VIP) to multiple IP addresses and ports.
 DC/OS VIPs are **name-based**, which means clients connect with a service address instead of an IP address.
-DC/OS generates name-based VIPs such that they cannot collide with IP VIPs, so administrators don't need to carefully manage name-based VIPs to avoid collision.
-This also means that name-based VIPs can be automatically created when the service is installed.
+DC/OS automatically generates name-based VIPs that do not collide with IP VIPs, so you don’t have to worry about collisions.
+This feature allows name-based VIPs to be created automatically when the service is installed.

 A named VIP contains 3 components: